calvinjoshua/calvinjoshua/README.md

 - 👋 Hi, I’m Calvin Joshua
 - 👀 I’m blockchain enthusiast and developer
 - 🌱 I’m reseraching on blockchain solutions for cross border transactions(stellar), payment gateway, immutable record keeping system(IPFS), Contact if u think we can work together on this
-- 💞️ I’m looking to collaborate on developing blockchain solutions
+- I’m looking to collaborate on developing blockchain solutions
+- Learning security principles and perform secirty audits on the smart contracts
 - 🌳 Developed Fullstack Blockchain applications on Ethereum, based on ERC20 and ERC721
 - 📫 calvinjoshua1@gmail.com